danielaa1999/iAQUA/README.md

 code0.c: main code, it gets the data from the sensor and sends it to the buffer.
 It is running three thread one for timing, another to read imb data and the last one to read iaqua data.

-mqtt.c: buffer read and publisht he data through mqtt.
+mqtt.c: buffer read and publish the data through mqtt.
 It is running two threads one to write the data into the buffer another to read it and publish it.

 ADS1100_configuration: get the adc data for each imb sensor.